EdDataScienceEES/tutorial-ellencrombie/index.md

 As you will be familiar with `ggplot` plots, lets start there!
 ##### Interactive Scatter Plot
+Lets begin with a simple plot, the only extra information I'm adding is specifying `colour = species` so we can distinguish data points by penguin species
 ```r
 # Create a ggplot2 scatterplot
 (penguin_plot <- ggplot(data = penguins, aes(x = bill_length_mm, y = bill_depth_mm, color = species)) +